Loss of memory of hidden Markov models and Lyapunov exponents: Perturbed processes over a binary alphabet

-Moreover, for $\mu$-almost all $\un{z}$ there is a triplet $(a,b,c)$ (which may depend on $\un{z}$) where the equality holds. \end{theorem} \begin{proof} It is easy to verify that hypothesis (H1-H2) are satisfied.
-We therefore apply Theorems \ref{upper_bound} and \ref{lower_bound}.
-The result follows from \eqref{ledet} and the above estimate on $\lambda_{1}$. \end{proof}
+Moreover, for $\mu$-almost all $\un{z}$ there is a triplet $(a,b,c)$ (which may depend on~$\un{z}$) where the equality holds. \end{theorem} \begin{pf} It is easy to verify that hypotheses (H1)--(H2) are satisfied.
+We therefore apply Theorems \ref{upperbound} and \ref{lowerbound}.
+The result follows from (\ref{ledet}) and the above estimate on $\lambda_{1}$. \end{pf}